If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 The absence of external noise doesn’t bother you.
 You don’t feel the need to fill every moment with sound or activity.
 Instead, you appreciate the quiet and find it calming rather than unsettling.
-This comfort with silence allows you to be truly present with your thoughts and surroundings, enhancing your enjoyment of solitary moments.
+Being so comfortable with silence allows you to be truly present with your thoughts and surroundings, enhancing your enjoyment of solitary moments.

 4. You have hobbies or interests you prefer to do alone.